Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 4 Maret 2025 14.24.11 UTC
+- WIB: Selasa, 4 Maret 2025 15.30.04 UTC
-- WITA: Selasa, 4 Maret 2025 15.24.11 UTC
+- WITA: Selasa, 4 Maret 2025 16.30.04 UTC
-- WIT: Selasa, 4 Maret 2025 16.24.11 UTC
+- WIT: Selasa, 4 Maret 2025 17.30.04 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: technology
+Kategori: success